dlhobbins/Google-Data-Analytics-Capstone-Project/README.md

 ORDER BY
   1,2

 This query selects all columns from the daily_activity_merged file, it then orders them first by user and then by date.
-We now have a data frame that is cleanly organised.
+We now have a data frame that is cleanly organised with the date column automatically formatted.
 This was then exported as a new csv file named daily_activity_cleaned.
 This table contains 940 rows.

 -- Merging the sleep data to the daily_activity_cleaned --
 SELECT